US sanctions prominent Iraqi politician over rights abuses

 It is also unclear how much influence al-Fayyadh had over the operations of individual militia groups, leading some Iraqi officials to speculate over the political implications of the latest sanctions.

-Al-Fayyadh deputy, powerful militia leader Abu Mahdi al-Muhandis, was considered far more influential over the activities of Iran-backed groups in Iraq.
-Al-Muhandis was killed in a Washington-directed drone strike last year targeting the top Iranian general Qassim Soleimani outside Baghdad airport.
+Al-Fayyadh’s deputy, powerful militia leader Abu Mahdi al-Muhandis, was considered far more influential over activities of Iran-backed groups in Iraq.
+Al-Muhandis was killed in a Washington-directed drone strike last year that targeted and killed top Iranian general Qassim Soleimani outside the Baghdad airport.